hbz5000/CALFEWS/README.md

    can run `submmit_MGHMM_MOOWCU.sh` to the SLURM scheduler (set up for TheCube), or just run `generate_MGHMM_MOOWCU.py` on your local machine.
 Samples 0-31 are used for the multi-objective optimization, and samples 33-96 are used for the reevaluation.
-2. To generate the figures related to MHMM synthetic generator in the Supplemental Information, run the following steps.
-You will need an R installation as well as Python.
-    - Run `make_mhmm_figures.py` for Steps 1-4.
-This code fits the multi-site hidden Markov model, creates Figure S12-14 which assess goodness of fit of the model, and creates an example 110-year synthetic streamflow sample (`AnnualQ_s.csv`).
-    - Run `daily_disaggregation.py` to disaggregate `AnnualQ_csv` to a daily timescale (`DailyQ_s.csv`).
-    - Run `make_mhmm_figures.py` for Step 5.
-This code creates Figures S10-11 which are correlation heat map plots that assess how well the model is maintaining spatial correlation in the synthetic traces.
-    - Run `aggregate_synthetic_traces.R` to aggregate the ensemble of synthetic traces (in `./calfews_src/data/MGHMM_synthetic/`) across locations.
-    - Run `make_mhmm_figures.py` for Step 6 to create Figure S7 which creates synthetic and historical flow duration curves at specific locations.

 ## Running the multi-objective optimization